jxxcarlson/elm-xgenerative-art/journal.md

 ![Image](image/day1.png)

 The new element is the function below.
 It permits one to make "graded" shapes.
+A shape is repeatedly shrunk by a factor `1/k^e` where `k` runs from `1` to `N` and where the exponent `e` is a number greater than 0.
+The smaller it is, the the more slowly the shapes decrease in size.
+They are stacked one on top of the other with centers aligned.
+Thus if they are semitransaparent, color builds up as one goes towards the center.

 ```
 renderGradientShape : Shape -> Int -> Float -> Float -> List (Svg msg)